Joon-Hwan-Hong/QLSC600D2_2025_M5A1/Report2.md

 ## Biomedical Engineering Methods for drug delivery and microfluidics (Ioan Duchastel)

+Biomedical engineering techniques have gained a lot of traction over the past few decades.
+With organ-on-a-chip technologies being one way to practice in-vitro assays, there are many opportunities to develop systems that mimic real-life environment with precise accuracy.
+To gauge the level of detail put into making these procedures reproducible, contributor IDV reviewed 3 papers related to bioengineering methods.
+The publications ranged from 2014 to 2020 publication years and investigate methods for utilizing membranes to coat surfaces.

+Fang et al. (2014) introduce a new method of utilizing biomimetic nanoparticles to target cancer tissues.
+By coating polymeric nanoparticle cores with cancerous cell membranes, they fabricated nanoparticles with a high binding affinity with tumor cells.
+Fortunately, the paper explains its methods down to the concentrations of each used chemical by a readily available supporting information document.
+Data didn’t seem to be accessible through publication sites, putting the burden on the reader to obtain it through the authors.
+However, this is a minor issue, as the essential details to reproduce the results is available and every tool is accessible.

+Rao et al. (2016) also introduce a way to use biomimetic nanoparticles, this time to facilitate imaging of cancer tissues.
+By using the nanoparticles as fluorescent probes, they could image the cancer tissues, taking advantage of the strong adhesion between macrophages and cancer cells.
+The data presented in this report is not accessible, but, similarly to the previous one, a lot of the data comes from analyzing the images present in the report.
+The report provides a thorough description and makes the methods available to reproduce.

+Clapis et al. (2020) used phospholipid bilayers to coat the walls of microfluidics channel.
+This decreases cell adhesion on the chip, benefitting flow-through assays by increasing the flow of cells.
+Data is unavailable for this report and seems to be only available through the authors.
+Besides this, the report provides detailed descriptions of the methods, making it easy to reproduce the assays described in it.

 ## Pathophysiological Modelling for Optic Nerve Injury (Ryan Huang)

 ## Neural Signal Analysis of Anesthesia-Associated Brain Dynamics Change (Ryan Huang)